-Based in the Spitalfields area of East London, UK, I have been a ceramicist on and off since 1983, and am currently completing a unique two year programme as one of the first students of Clay College, in Stoke-on-Trent.
+Based in East London, UK, I have been a ceramicist on and off since 1983, and I completed a unique two year programme as one of the first students of Clay College, in Stoke-on-Trent in 2019.
 Whilst previously a dedicated thrower, I have extended my skills to hand building, developing a specialist line in lighting pieces.

-Built with porcelain paper clay or fabric drenched with porcelain slip, my objects are thin and translucent and retain the supple structures of their functional materials.
+Built with porcelain or bone china paper clay, my objects are thin and translucent and retain the supple structures of their functional materials.
 Each piece develops its unique persona as it is constructed.
 They are then fired in in an oxidising atmosphere.
-The table top lamps are set on a contrasting black ceramic base.
+Some of the table top lamps are set on a contrasting black ceramic base.

 My studio is in the Thames-side studios complex in Greenwich.